massimocode/javascript-exercises/lib/katas/mars-rover.md

 The only commands you can give the rover are 'F', 'B', 'L' and 'R'.

 You must:
+- Create a constructor called MarsRover (as that is exported by the module).
+It can be a function or a class.
+It will be called with the new keyword to create a new Mars Rover.
 - Implement commands that move the rover forward/backward ('F', 'B').
 The rover may only move forward/backward by one grid point, and must maintain the same heading.
 - Implement commands that turn the rover left/right ('L', 'R').
 These commands make the rover spin 90 degrees left or right respectively, without moving from its current spot.
 - Implement wrapping from one edge of the grid to another.
 (Mars is a sphere after all).